FirelightWP/easy-fancybox/readme.txt

 `
 class="fancybox" rel="%GALLERY_NAME%"
 `
+&nbsp;

 = Can I use ONE thumbnail to open a complete gallery ? =

-It can be done manually (using the internal WordPress gallery feature, or not) _or_ in combination with NextGen Gallery.
+It can be done manually (using the internal WordPress gallery feature, or not) _or_ in combination with NextGen Gallery.&nbsp;

 **Manual**

-**A.** Open your post for editing in HTML mode and insert the first image thumbnail in your post content (linking to the images file, not page) to serve as the gallery thumbnail.
+**A.** Open your post for editing in HTML mode and insert the first image thumbnail in your post content (linking to the images file, not page) to serve as the gallery thumbnail.&nbsp;

 **B.** Place the following code to start a hidden div containing all the other images that should only be visible in FancyBox:
 `